-Look, I’m not saying that retail is the most difficult industry to be in, but it is one of the most mentally taxing.
-What most people don’t know is that there’s a lot of behind the scenes work that goes on at most retail locations.
-As much as we like to believe store employees are there only to submit to your will, you’re wrong.
+Look, I’m not saying that retail is the most difficult industry to be in, but it is one of the most mentally exhausting.
+What most people don’t know is that there is a lot of behind the scenes work that goes on at most retail locations.
+If you think store employees are there only to serve you, you’re wrong.

 A bitter truth of the retail world is that low-level employees usually have the heaviest workloads.
-If they work for a large chain like Wal-Mart, those workloads are often unbalanced.
+Sadly, a lot of their workloads are often unbalanced.
 Things must be done at certain times, certain ways and there are no work-arounds.
-Another of those bitter truths is that overtime is usually strictly forbidden.
-So when a customer wants to hold up an employee for their personal bidding, chances are you’re probably getting them in trouble.

 You’ll Have A Deeper Understanding of How Policies Work

-If you’re arguing with a cashier about a sale that ended yesterday, it’s probably not in their power to give you what you want.
+If you’re arguing with a cashier because you missed a sale that ended yesterday, it’s probably not in their power to give you what you want.
 What’s that?
 Call a manager instead?
-Well, escalating a situation may let you have your way, but the employee you overstepped will most likely be scolded for not preventing the situation.
-It’s a sad scenario but you’d be surprised how often this happens.
+(Ok, Karen) Well, escalating a situation might let you have your way, but the employee you overstepped will most likely be scolded for not preventing the situation.

 It’ll Round Out Your Personality